2019 Common Cask, All Rights Reserved

 The seeds of Common Cask were planted in 2009 when I immersed myself into the growing world of craft beer.
 After drinking my first IPA I felt as if I had never truly tasted beer before.
 At that point in time I fell in love with the variety of beer and the works of art that covered each bottle.
 Having collected everything from rocks to sports trading cards I immediately knew my next collection would be beer labels.

-After many nights of beers and brainstorming the design started to slowly take shape and find direction.
+After many nights of beers and brainstorming, the design started to slowly take shape and find direction.
 I photographed each label with my phone and began to slowly piece together each label.
-Very soon after, the first collage was born.
+Very soon after, the first design was born.

 The meaning behind Common Cask is at the core of our designs and the heart of the company.